-There is a treasure trove of western art tucked away in a non-descript office building at the headquarters of Bashas’ grocery in Chandler, Arizona.
+There is a treasure trove of western art tucked away in a nondescript office building at the headquarters of Basha grocery chain in Chandler, Arizona.

-The Zelma Basha Salmeri Gallery of Western American and Native American Art, is a public display of a personal collection.
-Reflecting the artistic passion of Bashas’ chairman, Eddie Basha, and his Aunt Zelma, the collection focuses on contemporary art of the American West and the Native Americans of the southwest.
+The Eddie Basha Collection of Western and American Indian Art, is a public exhibit of a very personal collection.
+Reflecting the artistic passion of former Basha’s chairman Eddie Basha and his Aunt Zelma Basha Salmeri, the collection focuses on contemporary art of the American, both work by cowboy artists and Native Americans of the southwest.

 The walls around them are covered with sketches that seem to have served as a model for the final carving, each of which is a work of art itself.
 (It would have been fun to see a sketch displayed with the corresponding kachina, but there didn’t seem to be any sets like that.)

 There is also a relatively small (in comparison), but exquisite collection of southwestern pottery on display.